Woman found stabbed, man hurt in deadly house fire in Brewerytown

-PHILADELPHIA (WPVI) -- One person is dead and another is injured after a house fire in Philadelphia's Brewerytown section on Sunday night.
+PHILADELPHIA (WPVI) -- Philadelphia police are investigating the circumstances surrounding the stabbing of a woman who was found dead inside a house fire in the city's Brewerytown section on Sunday night.

 It happened around 8:30 p.m near the intersection of 29th Street and Girard Avenue.